vale981/website/site/content/about.md

 draft = false
 +++

-This site is a Homepage of Valentin Boettcher a.k.a.
+This is the web presence of Valentin Boettcher a.k.a.
 Hiro98.

 Valentin: